ottenwbe/bosh-install/README.md

   }
 ```

-On the NAT instance, the example simply updates the operating system and changes
+On the nat instance, the example simply updates the operating system and changes
-the iptables.
+the iptables remotely.
 The latter allows the instance to route traffic
 from a bosh to the internet.

 ```hcl-terraform